Epclusa 400 mg/100 mg film coated tablets

 • you currently take, or have taken in the last few months, the medicine amiodarone to treat irregular heartbeats, as it may result in a life-threatening slowing of your heart beat.
 Your doctor may consider different treatments if you have taken this medicine.
 If treatment with Epclusa is needed, you may require additional heart monitoring.

 • you have diabetes.
-You may need closer monitoring of your blood glucose levels and/or adjustment of your diabetes medication after starting Epclusa.
+You may need closer monitoring of your blood glucose levels and/or adjustment of your diabetes medicine after starting Epclusa.
 Some diabetic patients have experienced low sugar levels in the blood (hypoglycaemia) after starting treatment with medicines like Epclusa.

 Tell your doctor immediately if you currently take, or have taken in the last months any medicines for heart problems and during treatment you experience: